liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. it looks like some nerve function is returning
 1. tinkle
 1. someone told me to expect it
-1. you are the only one saw this coming
 1. please buckle up
 1. thank you for the update
 1. courtesy phone